andoanhub/Data-Analyst-Excel-Project/README.md

 Visual Highlighting Technique:
 To enhance user experience, I implemented a dynamic highlighting feature for the bar chart.
-Logic: I created a helper column using an *IF* statement to isolate the selected job title’s salary data.
+Logic: I created a helper column using an "IF" statement to isolate the selected job title’s salary data.

-##📊 Country median salary and top job platform - Map Chart##
+## 📊 Country median salary and top job platform - Map Chart##